timvisee/hhs-p7-spark-docker/README.md

 The download of the container image might take a long while as it's around 1.3GBs in size.

-## Commands
+## Scripts and commands
-The following commands/scripts are included in the project:
+The following scripts/commands are included in the project:
 * `./start` / `start.bat`:
   Start the container (invokes install if required)
 * `./update-and-start` / `update-and-start.bat`: